sbernasek/flyeye/docs/source/modules/data.rst

 Data Module
 ===========

-**NU FlyEye: Analysis** is built upon quantitative expression measurements read from ``.silhouette`` files using the  ``flyeye.data.silhouette`` submodule.
+*FlyEye Analysis* is built upon quantitative expression measurements read from ``.silhouette`` files using the  ``flyeye.data.silhouette`` submodule.
 Each labeled cell measurement becomes a record in a `Pandas dataframe <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_.

 Cell measurement data are subject to three levels of organization: